scifir/scifir-units/TO-DO.md

 - TODO: contains_dimensions() to test if some dimensions are present, but not if those dimensions are the only ones present
 - TODO: hide the bad constructors of the derived units of scalar_unit, the constructors that can change the dimensions to a different set of basic dimensions than the real basic dimensions
 - TODO: maybe a constructor with float, dimension::type and prefix::type should be added too
+- TODO: apparently divide dimensions doesn't deletes repeated dimensions, and doesn't then gives empty dimensions when there are, because it conserves dimensions both in the numerator and in the denominator
+- TODO: maybe change the use of operator ^ to allow dimensions, and also accept it for angle() when giving a scalar_unit as parameter, document the math fact that dimensions aren't supposely allowed in exponents and as angles, but that, after doing this TODO, it has been allowed in this library in order to simplify the work

-- TODO: Regex that checks all the invalid dimensions initialization inside a static_assert (create a static function of valid_initialization_string()).
+- TODO: regex that checks all the invalid dimensions initialization inside a static_assert (create a static function of valid_initialization_string()).
 Maybe try first by undefining the value if there's something that doesn't exist (with an else).
 It's possible to test, with static_assert, that dimension == nullptr, abbreviation == nullptr and conversion == nullptr
-- TODO: Detect when there's the same dimension at the numerator and at the denominator of the string initialization
+- TODO: detect when there's the same dimension at the numerator and at the denominator of the string initialization

 ## BASE UNITS (2)